 - Coreference, question answering, and machine translation

 - Foundations of Machine Learning (recommended but not required): Knowledge of basic machine learning and/or deep learning is helpful, but not required.

-- Classroom videos edited and segmented to focus on essential content
+- Classroom lecture videos edited and segmented to focus on essential content

 - Coding assignments enhanced with added inline support and milestone code checks